ANA-Illinois Legislative Platform

 • Provides adequate health care and physically safe environments for residents of correctional facilities.

-• Legislation that provides for quality state-of-the-art pain management, pain management education of healthcare professionals and consumers, alleviation of obstacles for providers of pain management and the balancing of pain management therapies and access with the concerns of drug diversion.
+• Legislation that provides for quality state-of-the-art pain management, pain management education for healthcare professionals and consumers, alleviation of obstacles for providers of pain management, and the balancing of pain management therapies and access with the concerns of drug diversion.

 Funding Nursing Education and Research